-(CNN) -- A Chinese-registered ship that ran aground Saturday off the coast of Australia was more than 17 miles off course when it ended up on a shoal in the Reef on April 3, prompting concerns of an oil spill near the world's largest coral reef system, a maritime safety spokesman said Monday.
+(CNN) -- A Chinese-registered ship that ran aground Saturday off the coast of Australia was more than 17 miles off course when it ended up on a shoal in the Great Barrier Reef, prompting concerns of an oil spill near the world's largest coral reef system, a maritime safety spokesman said Monday.

-A small oil slick caused by the ship's grounding did not threaten the Great Barrier Reef after crews sprayed dispersants on it and surface netting helped to contain it.
+A small oil slick generated from the ship's grounding did not appear to be threatening the Great Barrier Reef after crews sprayed dispersants on it and surface netting helped to contain it, Nicholson said.

 "We have thousands of boats moving in that same space every year and nothing has ever happened like this," he said.

-The Great Barrier Reef is made up of roughly 3,000 individual reefs and 900 islands spanning over 2,600 km (1,600 miles) off the coast of Queensland in the Coral Sea.
+The Great Barrier Reef is made up of roughly 3,000 individual reefs and 900 island spanning over 2,600 km (1,600 miles) off the coast of Queensland in the Coral Sea.